The-code-giant/llm-optimizer/memory/prd.md

 **Description:** Functionality allowing users to provide their website's `sitemap.xml` URL, which the system then parses to discover and list all pages within the user's dashboard for analysis.

 #### User Stories
-*   As a user, I want to easily add my website's sitemap URL so the LLM Optimizer knows which pages to analyze.
+*   As a user, I want to easily add my website's sitemap URL so the Clever Search knows which pages to analyze.
 *   As a user, I want the system to automatically find and list all the URLs from my sitemap in the dashboard.
 *   As a user, I want the system to periodically check my sitemap for new or removed pages.
 *   As a user, I want to see confirmation that my sitemap was successfully imported.